dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-11-02-magic-internet-money.md

 facilitated between almost one million registered users, and the site listed tens of thousands of goods.
-Eventually, Ross Ulbricht, aka *Dread Pirate Roberts*, was caught and subsequently arrested, and the Silk Road was shut down. \[Footnote: If you are interested in the details of this particular chapter of Bitcoin's history, I would recommend *Silk Road* by Eileen Ormsby and *American Kingpin* by Nick Bilton, two great books on the topic.\]
+Eventually, Ross Ulbricht, aka *Dread Pirate Roberts*, was caught and subsequently arrested, and the Silk Road was shut down.[^kingpin]

+[^kingpin]: If you are interested in the details of this particular chapter of Bitcoin's history, I would recommend *Silk Road* by Eileen Ormsby and *American Kingpin* by Nick Bilton, two great books on the topic.

 The story of Ross Ulbricht, his arrest, and the rise and fall of the Silk Road is as fascinating as it is captivating.
 It is a story of a